ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/graphql.md

 ❯ curl -X POST http://localhost:8545/graphql -H "Content-Type: application/json" --data '@block-num.query'
 ```

-Executing a simple query in JS looks like the following.
-Here we're using the lightweight library `graphql-request` to perform the request.
+Executing a simple query in JS looks as follows.
+Here the lightweight library `graphql-request` is used to perform the request.
 Note the use of variables instead of hardcoding the block number in the query:

 ```javascript
 const { request, gql } = require('graphql-request')